Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening

 Get Ready for an Electrifying Experience

 Few home improvement projects are as invasive as having your home totally rewired.
 It is a lengthy, messy, and tedious undertaking.
 Speaking of undertaking, this home improvement job is absolutely NOT a DIY project.
 While you may know something about electricity, there are a slew of codes to follow and a few rules that, if not clearly understood, could cause your house to burn down and possibly you and your family as well.
 While I hate hiring contractors, this is one job that is best left to a licensed professional.
-Even if you think your are up to the task, there a a very good chance that local codes and laws (and your insurance company) will only allow a licensed electrician to rewire you house.
+Even if you think you're up for the task, there is a very good chance that local codes and laws (and your insurance company) will only allow a licensed electrician to rewire your house.
 Not only are there building codes to follow, but your city will also likely require a permit.
 This allows the city to inspect your contractor's work, and more importantly, fill their coffers by cashing in on your home improvement.

 You might think it is as easy as hiring an electrician to just get the job done.
 It's not likely to be that simple.
-It is a trying time that, if you are not prepared, it can make renting a condo seem like a life change worth looking into.
+It is a trying time that, if you are not prepared, can make renting a condo seem like a life change worth looking into.
 If you are hellbent on having all of your wiring replaced, here are some tips to make it less painful.

 Do You Really Need a Whole House Rewire?

-While not as bad as a used car salesmen, contractors are all over the spectrum of trustworthiness.
+While not as bad as used car salesmen, contractors are all over the spectrum of trustworthiness.
 You might only need a distribution center (AKA breaker box) replaced, new breakers, or just a room or two rewired.
 Up-selling is a sure way contractors keep the work and checks rolling in.
 It's useful to get multiple quotes from different contractors to make sure you don't get scammed.